Robson/White-Noise-Image-Generator/README.md

 An interactive webpage for generating images that simulate white noise.

-You can view this visualisation here: https://robson.plus/white-noise-image-generator/
+You can view this tool here: https://robson.plus/white-noise-image-generator/